benefits of therapeutic massage

 At Fever, everything we offer is built around four essential pillars of wellness: cardio, strength, flexibility, and recovery.
 While movement challenges the body, recovery is what allows it to adapt, restore, and thrive.
 With that in mind, we are introducing Massage/Bodywork as a new recovery service, now available to members.

-We blend Swedish massage with deep myofascial release as our foundation of therapeutic bodywork.
+We blend Swedish massage, deep myofascial release, and deep tissue as our foundation of therapeutic bodywork.
 It focuses on circulation, relaxation, and restoring balance through long, flowing strokes and mindful/consistent pressure.
 This work supports the nervous system, eases muscular tension, and helps the body shift out of stress and into repair.
 In the context of our Four Pillars, massage completes the cycle.
 It supports the work you do in class and helps sustain it over time.

-As I continue my training, I am offering massage at a deeply discounted rate.
 The massage offered reflects the care, intention, and standards already present throughout the studio.
 Each session is thoughtfully prepared using premium tools and products, including Himalayan salt stones, Yoga Balm, dynamic and static cupping, heated oils, a heated massage table, and warm towels.
-These tools are commonly offered as individual add-ons in other settings, but are intentionally included during the training phase to create a seamless, elevated experience without additional fees.
+These tools are commonly offered as individual add-ons in other settings, but are intentionally included at no extra cost if time allows.

 This offering is part of our expanding recovery services at Fever, supporting longevity, nervous system health, and overall balance.
 Massage is not separate from the practice.
 It is an essential pillar within it.